-UK REACH after Brexit: the new rules looming for chemicals
+UK REACH after Brexit: the new rules for chemicals

 By Bill Atkinson, Chief Scientific Adviser

-It’s time to sit up and take notice of the new legislation looming for chemical supply, and to make sure you comply...
-Now we’ve left the EU, the UK is going through an interim period covered by the Withdrawal Agreement until the end of 2020, when all EU legislation will then cease to apply – or full ‘Brexit’.
-This includes the legislation governing chemical supply, which will switch from EU REACH to UK REACH after Brexit, with huge implications for UK-based facilities.
+It’s time to sit up and take notice of the new legislation for chemical supply, and to make sure you comply...
+Now we’ve left the EU, all EU legislation will cease to apply.
+This includes the legislation governing chemical supply, which has switched from EU REACH to UK REACH after Brexit, with huge implications for UK-based facilities.

 Bill Atkinson, Chief Scientific Adviser, talks us through the key facts…

 REACH in brief

 Registration, evaluation, authorisation and restriction of chemicals (REACH) applies to chemical substances manufactured or imported into the European Union in quantities of one tonne or more per year.
 It requires manufacturers, importers or distributors of chemicals to register them with the European Chemicals Agency or ECHA, otherwise they cannot legally be imported, manufactured or supplied.

 EU REACH no longer applies to England, Scotland or Wales, and instead the UK Government will implement our own version – UK REACH.
 Companies in Northern Ireland will still be covered by EU REACH according to the ‘IE/NI Protocol’.